|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

-The contributions of strong, electromagnetic, weak and gravitational interactions to the mass of an object are in the ratio:
+The contributions of strong, electromagnetic, weak and gravitational interactions to the mass of an object are approximatelly in the ratio :

-Verified by Eötvös, Dicke and Braginsky measurements (with an accuracy of 10 -12) equality of inertial and gravitational mass for platinum (78 protons and electrons, 117 neutrons) and aluminum (13 protons and electrons, 14 neutrons) shows in a more detailed analysis that the principle of equivalence is verified for the rest mass of protons and neutrons with an accuracy of 10 -11 and for an electron mass of about 10 -8 .
-For the mass related to the nuclear binding energy of nucleons, the kinetic energy of nucleons in the nucleus (related to the Pauli principle) and the electrostatic energy of the nucleus, the verification of the principle of equivalence with an accuracy of ~ 10 -9 to 10 -10 applies .
-The potential an kinetic energy of electrons, accuracy is 10 -6 to 10 -7 .
+By measurements of Eötvös, Dicke and Braginsky proven (with an accuracy of 10-12) equality of inertial and gravitational mass for platinum (78 protons and electrons, 117 neutrons) and aluminum (13 protons and electrons, 14 neutrons) shows in a more detailed analysis, that the principle of equivalence is verified for the rest mass of protons and neutrons with an accuracy of 10-11 and for an electron mass of about 10-8.
+For the mass related to the nuclear binding energy of nucleons, the kinetic energy of nucleons in the nucleus (related to the Pauli principle) and the electrostatic energy of the nucleus, the verification of the principle of equivalence with an accuracy of ~10-9 to 10-10 applies.
+For the potential an kinetic energy of electrons is achieved the accuracy of 10-6 to 10-7.

 Antimatter: gravitates or antigravitates ?

-But as is the case with antiparticles (positrons, antiprotons, antineutrons), "antiatoms" composed of them and in general in antimatter *)?
-We know from experiments on accelerators that particles and antiparticles have the same inertial mass .
+But how is the case with antiparticles (positrons, antiprotons, antineutrons), "antiatoms" composed of them and in general in antimatter *)?
+We know from experiments on accelerators that particles and antiparticles have the same inertial mass.
 But will antimatter gravitate or antigravity ?
-The analysis of the probabilities of short-term existence of virtual electron-positron, proton-antiproton and other particle pairs ("vacuum polarization") shows that the results of Eötvös, Dicke and Bragin measurements confirm the validity of the principle of equivalence for common antiparticles (such as positron and antiproton) with accuracy 10 -5 to 10 -6 .
-So certainly for antimatter can not expect "antigravity" - no " falling up "!
-Antimatter will normally gravitate - it is not yet precisely measured whether with the same or slightly different gravitational constant than ordinary matter ..? ..
+The analysis of the probabilities of short-term existence of virtual electron-positron, proton-antiproton and other particle pairs ("vacuum polarization") shows that the results of Eötvös, Dicke and Braginsky measurements confirm the validity of the principle of equivalence for common antiparticles (such as positron and antiproton) with accuracy 10-5 to 10-6.
+So certainly for antimatter can not expect "antigravity" - no "falling up"!
+Antimatter will normally gravitate - so far it is not exactly measured whether with the same or slightly different gravitational constant than ordinary matter..?..

 Experimental uncertainties about the gravitational properties of antiparticles and antimatter leave some room for hypotheses with a slightly different gravitational force of antimatter from ordinary matter.
-In some alternative or generalized theories of gravity, other fields and interactions are introduced (eg in Kaluza-Klein's 5-dimensional unitary theory of gravity + electromagnetism - §B.2, part " 5-dimensional gravity-electromagnetism ") , which in the quantum approach can be related to intermediate quantum-particles.
-In addition to the standard "tensor" graviton with spin 2, there is a "vector" gravifoton with spin 1 and also a " graviscalar " with spin 0.
+In some alternative or generalized theories of gravity, other fields and interactions are introduced (eg in Kaluza-Klein's 5-dimensional unitary theory of gravity + electromagnetism - §B.2, part "5-dimensional gravity-electromagnetism"), which in the quantum approach can be related to intermediate quantum-particles.
+In addition to the standard "tensor" graviton with spin 2, there is a "vector" graviphoton with spin 1 and also a "graviscalar" with spin 0.
 These contributions can be a source of violation of the equivalence principle.
-The consequence would be that the gravitational potential between two static mass objects m 1 and m 2 at a distance r would have an anomalous course :
+The consequence would be that the gravitational potential between two static mass objects m1 and m2 at a distance r would have an anomalous course :

 It can therefore be said that the principle of equivalence is with relatively high accuracy proven for strong and electromagnetic interactions.
-With weak interaction, the contribution to the total mass of the body is relatively very small (of the order of about 10 -12 ), the accuracy of these experiments is not sufficient to completely reliable verification of the equivalence principle, however some indications in favor of its validity for weak interactions, exist here.
-Regarding the principle of equivalence for the gravitational interaction, these experiments do not provide any information on the gravitational properties of gravitational energy (ie whether gravitational energy contributes equally to inertial and gravitational mass), because its share in the total mass of conventional macroscopic bodies is negligible ( ~ 10-30 ).
+With weak interaction, the contribution to the total mass of the body is relatively very small (of the order of about 10-12), the accuracy of these experiments is not sufficient to completely reliable verification of the equivalence principle, however some indications in favor of its validity for weak interactions, exist here.
+Regarding the principle of equivalence for the gravitational interaction, these experiments do not provide any information on the gravitational properties of gravitational energy (ie whether gravitational energy contributes equally to inertial and gravitational mass), because its share in the total mass of conventional macroscopic bodies is negligible (~10-30).
 However, with increasing weight and compactness, the relative contribution of gravitational energy to the total mass of the body increases.
-For large planets like Jupiter it is already 10 -8 , for the Sun 10 -6 ; for massive compact formations such as white dwarfs or neutron stars is the width you much higher.
-Comparison of real astronomically observed trajectories of such bodies with orbits predicted by celestial mechanics, or relativistic astrophysics, confirm the validity of the equivalence principle for gravitational energy, so far not with very high accuracy ...
+For large planets like Jupiter it is already 10-8, for the Sun 10-6; for massive compact formations such as white dwarfs or neutron stars is even significantly higher.
+Comparison of real astronomically observed trajectories of such bodies with orbits predicted by celestial mechanics, or relativistic astrophysics, confirm the validity of the equivalence principle for gravitational energy, so far not with very high accuracy...